zuloloxi/atlast-1.2-2018-freeRTOS/README.md

 29 August This is now wholly in C++ and dependent on a set of classes from my Tools repo (Tools/Linux/C++/portableMessages

+28 September 2016 Backed off a little from the above.
+Console IO is through the class Console.
+Removed the virtual class so it's better suited for embedded.

 Below is Michael's original README.

 =================